Marketing Freedom for Grain Farmers Act

 The Prime Minister is fond of declaring that he would like Canada to reflect certain provisions of the BNA Act, in terms of the federal relationship to other levels of government.
 Section 55 of that act, long in disuse but still contained in the Constitution document, provides the Governor General with the option of withholding or reserving assent to legislation.

 Bill C-18 is premised on a violation of law.
-Its very genus is based on an affront to the rule of law.
+Its very genesis is based on an affront to the rule of law.
 Perhaps the Governor General should give consideration to using section 55 to deny this—

 Canadian Wheat BoardOral Questions